 - stress, anxiety, and relationship issues

-If one partner becomes the primary caregiver of the other, it can also change how each person views the other.
-It’s easy to get caught up in the roles of “patient” and “caregiver” and let the romance can slip away.
+If one partner becomes the primary caregiver of the other, it can also change how they view one another.
+It’s easy to get caught up in the roles of “patient” and “caregiver” and let the romance slip away.

-Side effects of certain medications can alter testosterone levels, also causing erectile dysfunction.
-Other conditions that accompany diabetes can also contribute to ED, including:
+Side effects of certain medications can alter testosterone levels, also causing ED.
+Other conditions that accompany diabetes can also contribute to ED.
+They include:

 - high blood pressure

 - depression, low self-esteem, and anxiety

 - being inactive or not getting enough exercise